Moscow is one of the most exciting places to visit in Russia.

 Every station has a unique design indicative of its era.
 Marble, chandeliers, intricate mosaic artworks, heroic statues and gilded trimmings.
 An entire day can be spent just hopping from station to station admiring the beauty and opulence of the metro stations.

 Cost: A one-way ticket on the metro is ₽50.00 regardless of the length of the trip.
+A Moscow Metro Tour is a great way to see the best of the Metro and learn the history with a guide.

 Visit Gorky Park